didtheyghostme/jobdatelens/video/README.md

 For a simpler illustrated product demo, render with `captureMode` set to `"placeholder"` and `showPlaceholderWatermark` set to `false`.
 Keep the watermark enabled for draft placeholder reviews.

 The dedicated `JobDateLensSimpleMockup` composition provides that clean illustrated version without runtime prop overrides.
+It includes animated `Command+Shift+E` keycaps and synchronized highlights between the Date posted and Application deadline callouts and their matching panel rows.

 ## Add the real recording